Opentrons/Protocols/protocols/466f93/README.md

-# LifeCell NIPT 35Plex HV Part I
+# LifeCell NIPT 35Plex HV Part 1 - DNA End Repair

 ### Author
 [Opentrons](https://opentrons.com/)

 ## Categories
-* Sample Prep
-	* DNA Library prep
+* NGS Library Prep

 ## Description
-This protocol performs the preparation of samples from tubes to plates.
-It takes in a CSV file and uses the it to load the labware and make the necessary liquid transfers.
-It can support up to 2 sample plates.
+This protocol mixes end repair enzyme and end repair buffer with DNA samples.

 Explanation of parameters below:
 * `Number of samples`: The number of DNA samples on your sample plate.
 Should be between 7 and 36.